M-T3K/M88K/README.md

-# m88k README
+# M88K

-This is the README for your extension "m88k".
-After writing up a brief description, we recommend including the following sections.
+This is an attempt to create a fully fledged IDE for the assembly language used by Motorola 88K family of Microprocessor.
+So far it does not cover many features but eventually it will have everything that one may need, from Syntax Highlighting to a built-in emulator for this architecture.

 ## Features

-This is an attempt to create a fully fledged IDE for the assembly language used by Motorola 88K family of Microprocessor.
 Currently it only offers 2 functions:

 - **endianTransform**: Changes the endian mode of a hex number.
 - **addHex**: Adds '0x' at the beginning of a string.